-Mistletoe in combination with other therapies
+Mistletoe therapy in combination with other therapies

 Mistletoe therapy can be started before surgery or be applied in parallel with other therapies.
 If you begin mistletoe therapy before surgery, you should not place the injection in the surgical field in order to avoid inflammatory reactions.
 Existing scars should also be avoided.